clearbold/flightdeck/README.md

-# DispatchWire Email Platform
+# FlightDeck Email Platform

-An HTML email development toolset with bigger aspirations.
+An HTML email development toolset with bigger aspirations from [Clearbold](http://clearbold.com).

-DispatchWire supports HTML email development workflow.
+FlightDeck supports HTML email development workflow.
 It runs as a PHP website on a localhost URL.

 ### Features

 * Test emails via Mandrill
-* Inlining of CSS styles via Preflight
+* Inlining of CSS styles via Premailer
 * Basic personalization tag swapping - More to come!
 * Reusable code snippets
 * Use your desktop editor/IDE of choice